 Fig. 8.
-The GUI for the choice of optimization constraint (left) and solver (right).
+The GUI for the choice of objective (left), optimization constraint (middle) and solver (right).

-First, a constraint on the weights must be chosen.
+First, the objective of the optimization must be specified.
+There are two choices: (i) Adjust the contribution of each indicator in relation to its assigned weight, or (ii) Maximize the information transferred from the set of indicators to the CI.
+Second, a constraint on the weights must be chosen.
 The weights are either only constrained to sum to one (meaning they can take on negative values), OR they must sum to one but also be positive.
-Second, the choice is between two different types of solver, either a local or a global one.
+Third, the choice is between two different types of solver, either a local or a global one.
 Although both are based on the same search method, the Nelder-Mead simplex, they differ in two aspects: (a) staring point(s) and (b) number of runs.
 The local solver uses the input weights as starting point, running the search algorithm once.
-Conversely, the global solver (MultiStart6) offers an option to specify the quantity of randomly generated starting points, rerunning the search method for each one.
-This might be desired if the local solver fails to converge to an optimal solution7.
+Conversely, the global solver (MultiStart7) offers an option to specify the quantity of randomly generated starting points, re-running the search method for each one.
+This might be desired if the local solver fails to converge to an optimal solution8.
 However, for most cases, the local solver is sufficient and is thus recommended.
 After these choices are made, the function runs accordingly: